5 Ways to Encourage Your Child’s Self-Reliance

 5. Allow Them to Make Mistakes

 For example, if your child doesn’t tell you about a school project on time, allow them to see the consequences of their choices.
-It will teach them how to be responsible and see that there are negative impacts in life.
+It will teach them how to be responsible and show that there are negative impacts in life.
 Another way is to let them get dirty after warning them not to jump in puddles.
 That allows them to see that it’s uncomfortable and makes them think about choices.
 These types of mistakes are learning experiences that can help build self-reliance.

 Helping Your Child Become a Successful Adult

 As a parent, it can be hard to watch your babies grow up and start the journey to adulthood.
 However, this is an unavoidable part of life’s journey.
 Helping your children become self-reliant sets them up for success as they grow and reach new levels of independence.
 And when children are self-sufficient, they are happier and become well-rounded, well-adjusted adults.
-Following these tips and focusing on letting your children make their own decisions lets you know you’re on the right path.
+Following these tips and focusing on letting your children make their own decisions enables you to know you’re on the right path.